freerange/site/soups/weeklinks/week-438-links.snip.markdown

 ### [Deserter Election Manifesto](https://deserter.co.uk/2017/06/deserter-election-manifesto-revealed/)

 This is a manifesto I can get behind!
-Mostly because "The potato will be allowed into the ‘five-a-day’ club" :-) <%= by('chris-roos') %>
+Mostly because "The potato will be allowed into the ‘five-a-day' club" :-) <%= by('chris-roos') %>

 ### [How much does a website cost?](https://outlandish.com/blog/how-much-does-a-website-cost/)